I-League 2018-19: Sankar Lal Chakraborty - Teams are motivated to play Mohun Bagan | Goal.com

 Mohun Bagan are set to take on Minerva Punjab after suffering a 3-2 setback in the Kolkata derby against East Bengal on Sunday.

-As Bagan languish on the eighth spot with just nine points, Sankarlal Chakrabarti, the head coach of the Maroon and Green brigade, has admitted that his side is under pressure.
+As Bagan languish on the eighth spot with just nine points, Sankar Lal Chakraborty, the head coach of the Maroon and Green brigade, has admitted that his side is under pressure.

 "When you are the coach of Mohun Bagan, there is always pressure on you.
 It's not that Mohun Bagan is not playing well.
 It's just that the three points are not coming.